adopt-liveview/adopt-liveview/priv/pages/2026/04-24-v2-conditional-rendering-en_US.md

 Now let's talk about what's important for this lesson: `case`.
 Just like `if` you need to start the conditional with `<%= case (condition here) do %>`, emphasis on `=` because without it nothing will be rendered.
 Since our condition under `case` was `@tab`, each condition will essentially check `@tab == 'value'`.
 For each condition we do an `<% "expected value" -> %>` (without the need for `=` in the interpolation tag) and end the block with `<% end %>`.

 It is worth mentioning that in our `case` statement we handled all possible scenarios.
 What if we forgot a possibility?
-Lets try this out:
+Let's try this out:

 ```elixir
 defmodule MyappWeb.PageLive do